hucancode/hucancode/src/posts/minimum-number-of-k-consecutive-bit-flips.md

 ## Problem

-You are given a binary array nums and an integer k.
+You are given a binary array $nums$ and an integer $k$.

-A k-bit flip is choosing a subarray of length k from nums and simultaneously changing every 0 in the subarray to 1, and every 1 in the subarray to 0.
+A k-bit flip is choosing a subarray of length $k$ from $nums$ and simultaneously changing every $0$ in the subarray to $1$, and every $1$ in the subarray to $0$.

-Return the minimum number of k-bit flips required so that there is no 0 in the array.
-If it is not possible, return -1.
+Return the minimum number of k-bit flips required so that there is no $0$ in the array.
+If it is not possible, return $-1$.

 A subarray is a contiguous part of an array